[AWS] Root volume (EBS) can now be expanded without stopping the service! ! !

 Conclusion

-How was it?
-Personally, I think this EBS update is a great update that greatly increases the flexibility of initial construction and operation, and is a huge hit.
+What did you think?
+I personally think this EBS update is a big hit as it is a great update that will greatly increase the flexibility of initial construction and operation.

-If you are too busy to keep up with AWS information, which is becoming more and more useful, you can give it your all to Beyond
+If you are too busy to keep up with the increasingly convenient AWS information, you can leave it all to Beyond